Our Pest guide

 Size: 5 -8 lbs Legs: Four Shape: Round-shape with round ears

 The deer mouse prefers the outdoors in sheltered areas of Calgary, such as hollow logs and piles of debris.
 They can squeeze in through spaces as small as a pencil, so it is almost impossible to find their route indoors.
-This is why prevention is the key to mouse control.
+This is why prevention is essential for effective mouse control.

 When the deer mouse comes indoors, it prefers undisturbed areas such as attics.
 The deer mouse transmits the potentially fatal Hantavirus Pulmonary Syndrome through contact with mouse carcasses, or by breathing in aerosolized urine droplets of infected deer mice.